The Anglo Irish Church

 By 1220, Pope Honorius III was condemning the English customs.
 The Norman laws were manipulated to discriminate against the natives.
 Irish Clerics were excluded from ecclesiastical promotion.
 The Irish were also discriminated against in the administration of justice and controversies over ownership.
 Inability to speak the invader’s language was enough to ruin an Irish person’s case.

 In 1221, Arch-bishop of Cashel, an Irishman, had been kidnapped and hidden away by English magnates with the support of the English King.
-This kind of thing was became very common.
+This kind of thing had become very common.
 The king put his case forward to the pope that the rules had to be harsh against the Irish as they were so ferocious.
 He also reminded him that the Normans had moved into the country at the approval of the pope.

 There became evidence of two types of churches in Ireland.
 Dublin, where the most fresh blood was introduced from England on a regular basis, was run the way all corporate papal churches were run on the continent.
 The rest around Ireland were still in their pre-Norman form, for the most part.
 They still taught and spread the Catholic word but they didn’t need the protection of the pope for their positions, except if the Normans moved into the area.
 The division of the corporate church and the Irish church is reflected in the Papal register.
 Letters sent to the English clergy in Ireland were addressed to Anglia while the Irish clergy were addressed to Hibernia.
 The divide was very evident.